manasi-sharma/old_muse/README.md

 - `muse.envs.pymunk.<>`: 2D block manipulation environments in pymunk, including maze navigation, 2D stacking, and much more.
 - `muse.envs.polymetis.polymetis_panda_env.PolymetisPandaEnv`: a polymetis wrapper for robot control
 - `muse.envs.bullet_envs.block3d.<>`: 3D block / mug manipulation environments implemented in pybullet.

+For all environments that implement the above functions, you can manually create them or instantiate them through `muse.envs.env.make`, for example point mass:

+`env = make(PointMassEnv, AttrDict(render=True))`

+You can provide additional parameters in the call to `make` to override `Env.default_params`, for example `render=True` here.
+This function simply creates the parameters for the environment, uses that to instantiate an env_spec using `get_default_env_spec_params`, then instantiates the env_spec and the env.
+You can access the env_spec via `env.env_spec`.

 ### muse.models
 Models are an extension of `torch.nn.Module`, but with native support for AttrDicts, input / output normalization, pre/postprocessing, and much more.